brightzheng100/instana-server-on-k8s/all-in-openshift/README.md

 </details>

-Please note that multitenancy is fully supported when Instana is deployed on Kubernetes, as long as we have sufficient resources / worker nodes.
+Please note that multitenancy is fully supported when Instana is deployed on Kubernetes / OpenShift, as long as we have sufficient resources / worker nodes.
 What we need to do is to deploy multiple `Unit` objects, say `tenant-dev` and `tenant-prod`, like what we did for `tenant0-unit0`.

 ### 3. How to access?